 Driving Innovation to Meet Customer Needs

 Amazon’s innovative use of mobile devices is not only an integral part of their stock control system, but also part of the reason why Amazon has grown to be the world’s largest online retailer.

-A recent Proteus survey highlighted how companies beyond the retail market are turning to new technological innovations to better meet customer needs.
-In fact, the survey found that 72 percent had upgraded their workforce technology in the previous year and 43 percent planned to upgrade in the future.
-In addition, workforce productivity and customer service were found to be high on list of priorities for business managers across different industries.
+A recent survey by Proteus, an independent market research agency, highlighted how companies beyond the retail market are likewise turning to new technological innovations to better meet customer needs.
+In fact, the survey found that 72-percent had upgraded their workforce technology in the previous year and 43-percent planned to upgrade in the future.
+In addition, workforce productivity and customer service were found to be high on the list of priorities for business managers in multiple industries.

 OS Systems are Changing

 While innovation is important, keeping current mobile and handheld devices up to date is equally critical.
 For instance, starting in 2018 Microsoft will discontinue support for some versions of their handheld operating systems (OS) as these products reach their end of life: